nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 #### Devices/Apps accessing nymea:core

 This list holds all the clients that have successfully authenticated to this nymea system.
-If a device has ben stolen or lost, the authentication token can be removed here and with that this particular device will be locked out of the system and needs to authenticate again before accessing the system.
-Swipe of longpress an entry to reveal the delete button.
+If a device has been stolen or lost, the authentication token can be removed here and with that this particular device will be locked out of the system and needs to authenticate again before accessing the system.
+Swipe or longpress an entry to reveal the delete button.

 ### Network settings